Tech Support

 2) Make sure that the top vent is not clogged and that the lower tube is routed as shown in the instructions to ensure that most of the water drains down from inside the Flush n’ Clean unit after each flush.
 The lower fitting on the flush n’ Clean (outlet side) should be approximately level with the bowl filler valve at the bowl fill / overflow tube for the water to drain down.
 If the water does not drain down somewhat, the tablets will remain in that standing water and dissolve quickly.
 Simply adjust the tank water level and bowl fill / overflow tube down as required to approximately match the height of the Flush n’ Clean outlet nipple.

 3) Test the pH of the water with pool pH strips to ensure it is around 7.
-Anything less than 7 indicates that the water is acidic which will accelerate the tablet dissolve time.
-The only practical remedy for acidic water is have a whole house water treatment system installed.
+Anything less than 7 indicates that the water is acidic which will accelerate the tablet dissolve rate.
+The only remedy for acidic water is have a whole house water treatment system installed which would be beneficial for the overall plumbing system, but may not be practical.
+However, this simple test would at least identify whether or not the water pH is part of the problem.

 TOP VENT WATER SEEPAGE: The purpose of the vent is to allow the flush n’ Clean to completely fill and then drain down during a flush and it also dribbles a bit of bromine solution into the tank to help keep it fresh but not so much as to damage the seals.